 - Arrange a talk about inter faith relations from a FRS perspective

-- Arrange a multi faith sports competition between a fire and rescue services team and local faith community teams
+- Arrange a multi faith sports competition between an FRS team and local faith community teams

 - The FRS can incorporate issues on inter faith with their current projects with young people